 We stopped by an amazing stall by the Mallick Ghat where the chai walla was selling 5 rupee chai in traditional terracotta cups.

-These cups are eco friendly as they are broken and remade, whereas paper and plastic causes a lot unnecessary waste.
+These cups are eco friendly as they are broken and remade, whereas paper and plastic cause a lot unnecessary waste.
 It’s the traditional way to drink chai.

-It was one of the best chai’s I had drank in ages.
+It was one of the best chai’s I had drunk in ages.
 He made it especially for us, in front of us, and fresh in the pan.
 So, we had two each!